sivaprasadg2/Sensor-Interfacing-with-Raspberry-Pi-5-using-Sense-HAT/README.md

 humidity, and pressure) and displaying a message using the LED matrix.
 This provides hands-on experience in Python-based embedded development relevant to IoT and smart systems.
+(display 1.JPEG)
+*Figure 1: Executing the code and sensor data being displayed in terminal*
 ## 2 Methodology
 The Raspberry Pi was configured in headless mode to allow SSH access.
 The Sense HAT library was installed using apt.
 Two Python scripts were written: one for displaying